 Interestingly, one argument raised in support of the Bill is that Section 300 of the Criminal Procedure Act No. 51 of 1977 (“the CPA”) provides copyright owners in South Africa with adequate protection and a right to claim compensation for damages suffered as a result of criminal activity involving copyright infringement.

 Section 300 of the CPA is a civil remedy which provides for and authorises the criminal court, on application, to make provision for compensation orders to be imposed where an accused person has been convicted and his offence(s) caused the complainant to suffer damages or loss of property.
-However, a closer reading and study of the principles of Section 300 and the relevant case law indicates that criminal courts take a narrow interpretation of the concepts of damages or loss of property when considering whether to grant an order under this Section.
+However, a closer reading and study of the principles of Section 300 and the relevant case law indicates that criminal courts take a narrow interpretation of the concepts of damages or loss of property1 when considering whether to grant an order under this Section.

 There are various practical challenges and aspects when considering whether Section 300 will assist in providing additional protection to a copyright holder, other than that which already exists during the normal course of civil litigation.

-Firstly, an application in terms of Section 300 of the CPA may only be made subsequent to the accused person being found guilty of the criminal offence.
+Firstly, an application in terms of Section 300 of the CPA may only be made subsequent to the accused person being found guilty of the criminal offence2.
 Therefore, the State first needs to prove its case beyond a reasonable doubt, followed by the conviction of the accused, before the application for compensation under Section 300 of the CPA can be made.
 The burden of proof required for a conviction in a criminal case is higher than the balance of probabilities threshold required to be successful in a civil case.

 Furthermore, evidence needs to be placed before the criminal court proving and quantifying damages or loss of property.
 In this regard, the court may consider the evidence presented during the criminal matter and further evidence may be furnished by the applicant to the presiding officer.